Fall…Does My Lawn & Landscape Still Need Fertilizer?

 The Good News –

-If you subscribe to the Hall | Stewart Tree & Shrub Care Program you will receive the important fall fertilization application for your landscape plants.
+If you subscribe to the Hall | Stewart Tree & Shrub Care Program you will receive the important Fall fertilization application for your landscape plants.
 The program includes four regularly scheduled plant health care visits to keep your trees and shrubs healthy throughout the year:

 • Dormant oil application to smother overwintering insects.